antonyxsik/Normalization-Paper/README.md

 # Normalizing Basis Functions

-This is a supplementary repository that houses experiments and figures for the paper:
+This is a supplementary repository that contains experiments and figures for the paper:

 *Normalizing Basis Functions: Approximate Stationary Models for Large Spatial Data*